Dallas Cowboys Ring of Honor

 On November 29, 2018, Gil Brandt became the 22nd member of the Dallas Cowboys Ring of Honor.

+On October 29, 2023, DeMarcus Ware became the 23rd member of the Dallas Cowboys Ring of Honor.

+On December 30, 2023, Jimmy Johnson became the 24th member of the Dallas Cowboys Ring of Honor.

-In total, the Dallas Cowboys Ring of Honor includes 19 players, 2 executives, and 1 head coach.
+In total, the Dallas Cowboys Ring of Honor includes 20 players, two executives, and two head coaches.